wakatime/atom-wakatime/README.md

 For checking your `~/.wakatime.log` file, see [wakatime/wakatime#troubleshooting](https://github.com/wakatime/wakatime#troubleshooting).

 Note: Behind a proxy?
 Configure Atom to use your proxy when installing wakatime: <https://github.com/atom/apm#behind-a-firewall>

-Ignored Directories: These folders are ignored by default.
-If you work out of one of these locations, remove it from your wakatime setting `Exclude File Paths`:

-* `/var/`
-* `/tmp/`
-* `/private/`